a2stuff/a2d/docs/DeskTop_Config_Format.md

 * **date separator**

-   The separator used in dates, e.g. 1/2/34.
+   The separator character used in dates, e.g. 1/2/34.

 * **time separator**

-   The separator used in times, e.g. 12:34
+   The separator character used in times, e.g. 12:34

 * **thousands separator**

-   The separator used in thousand groups, e.g. 1,234
+   The separator character used in thousand groups, e.g. 1,234

 * **decimal separator**

-   The separator used for decimals, e.g. 3.14
+   The separator character used for decimals, e.g. 3.14

 * **date order**